What's the easiest way to test and adjust my

 Why doesn't the Adjust Volume menu item (on the Tools menu) work correctly?

-These functions do not work on Windows Vista or Windows 7.
+These functions do not work on Windows Vista or Windows 7 or Windows 8.
 If you are running

-Windows Vista or Windows 7, please open the Playback and Recording volume controls using
+Windows Vista or Windows 7 or Windows 8, please open the Playback and Recording volume controls using

 the Windows Control Panel.